Use code ESIMDB15 for 15% discount. Limited time only.

 The esim works on my iPad and speed is decent.
 The setup was almost seamless.
 Very good so far.

-Currently, over 90 travel eSIM brands are available for use in Australia, offering a selection of over 3800 prepaid data plans.
-This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their specific needs regarding data allowance, validity period, and price.
+Currently, there are over 100 travel eSIM brands offering service in Australia, along with over 3900 prepaid data plans.
+With such a wide variety of options, travelers can easily find an eSIM that suits their specific data needs and budget for their trip.

 Telstra: Australia's largest telecommunications company, offering extensive mobile coverage, including remote areas, and a comprehensive range of services.